Silver Peak Trail #280

 Elevation range: 4940 ft – 7965 ft

-Elevation gain/loss: 2,980 ft ↑ / 15 ft ↓
+Elevation gain/loss: 2980 ft ↑ / 15 ft ↓

-Average slope: 12.6%
+Average slope: 11.6%

 Access

-The Silver Peak Trail is accessible from a trailhead with a paved parking area in Cave Creek Canyon on the north side of Forest Road 42, a short distance west of the Cave Creek Canyon Visitor Center.
+The trailhead with a paved parking area is located in Cave Creek Canyon on the north side of Forest Road 42, (31.89641, -109.16447) a short distance west of the Cave Creek Visitor Center.
 The trailhead can also be accessed on foot via the Cave Creek Nature Trail, which connects to all three major campgrounds in Cave Creek Canyon.

 Trail Description

 From here, the trail briefly heads roughly west along the edge of a drainage before cutting north past its upper end and beginning to contour along the mountain proper.
-Roughly four tenths of a mile after passing through the pedestrian gate, you'll be directly below The Fingers, a rock formation which, when viewed from the south, resembles a number of hands and fingers pointing to the sky.
-Another four tenths of a mile beyond, the trail making a sharp bend as it crosses a drainage along the way, the first switchback is reached.
-Many hikers have missed this and continued straight instead of turning sharply left.
-As of August 2017, a "TRAIL" sign with a left arrow has been installed to help guide hikers on the correct path.
+Roughly 0.4 mile after passing through the pedestrian gate, you'll be directly below The Fingers, a rock formation which, when viewed from the south, resembles a number of hands and fingers pointing to the sky.
+Another 0.17 mile and you'll come to a second pedestrian gate.
+(31.90964, -109.17786)

 After another switchback shortly after, the trail spends the next half mile skirting around the north face of a ridge, curving around it to end up heading south-southwest, where it hits the second of five sets of switchbacks.
 This set spans 570 feet of trail across six switchbacks in order to ascend above a rock outcrop and an area of steep cliffs before continuing south, crossing a small drainage after 600 feet, and angling to the west in a more significant drainage 500 feet after that.

 From the drainage crossing it's 200 feet to the next set of eight switchbacks across a 560 foot stretch, and which pass through a stand of small Gambel oak.
 320 feet beyond the upper switchback, a distinctive Alligator Juniper tree grows atop a flat rock protruding out of the cliff.
-This point is nearly ⅔ the distance to the top and often serves as a break or snack stop—the tree can provide enough shade during hot seasons for this to be appealing.
+This point is nearly ⅔ of the total distance to the top and often serves as a break or snack stop—the tree can provide enough shade during hot seasons for this to be appealing.
+(31.90778, -109.18832)

 The trail then contours around to the southwest for 0.12 miles before making a tiny switchback beneath a large rock outcrop—from another angle, further up the trail, this outcrop resembles a human head peering out to the northwest.
 The forest canopy begins to change around here as you begin passing under a stand of pine for the next 0.13 miles before another set of eight switchbacks.
 After another 200 feet you will exit the pines again for a short distance and return to oak and chaparral as you contour widely to the north for the next two tenths of a mile.